metrisk/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Tests

-Display proof of tests that have been added to prove functionality
+Display proof of tests that have been added to prove functionality.

 ## Screenshots (if applicable)